wp-plugins/powerpress/readme.txt

 = 4.0 =
 * Released on TBD
 * Fixed warning message when metamark's default row is removed and does not exist upon saving.
 * New iTunes image requirements updated throughout plugin.
-RGB 1200x1200 jpg is recommended.
+RGB 1400x1400 jpg is recommended.
-* Enhanced support for uploading RSS/iTunes images, the iTunes image upload now checks for 1200x1200 or larger jpg/png image in RGB color space.
+* Enhanced support for uploading RSS/iTunes images, the iTunes image upload now checks for 1400x1400 or larger jpg/png image in RGB color space.
 * Notice message regarding new iTunes image requirements added to dashboard.
+* Added .epub to list of file content types supported.
 * iTunes image can now also be used as the RSS image.
 * Additional information added to powerpress shortcode documentation.
 * iTunes block episode feature added, requires following define in wp-config.php: `define("POWERPRESS_NOT_SUPPORTED", true);`